Author and entrepreneur Gary Schoeniger has emerged as an internationally recognized thought leader in the field of entrepreneurship education.

 Combining more than 10 years of research with the practical knowledge and insight gathered from hundreds of on-camera interviews with successful entrepreneurs, Schoeniger offers keen insight and a powerful message that captures the essence of entrepreneurship and the unlimited opportunities it can provide.

-With his focus on the entrepreneurial mindset, Schoeniger’s message has influenced a broad audience of academic and economic development organizations as well as corporate clients worldwide.
-His clients include the Cisco Entrepreneur Institute, the Ewing Marion Kauffman Foundation, the Global Entrepreneurship Congress and the Colombian Ministry of Education in Bogota.
+With his focus on entrepreneurial thinking, Schoeniger’s message has influenced a broad audience of academic and economic development organizations as well as corporate clients worldwide including the Cisco Entrepreneur Institute, the Ewing Marion Kauffman Foundation, the Global Entrepreneurship Congress, the Gazelle College Group, the Colombian Ministry of Education and the US State Department.

-Schoeniger is also the co-author of Who Owns The Ice House: Eight Life Lessons From An Unlikely Entrepreneur, an international bestseller once described as required reading for humanity.
-Mr. Schoeniger has three grown children and lives in Cleveland, Ohio.
+Schoeniger is the co-author of Who Owns The Ice House: Eight Life Lessons From An Unlikely Entrepreneur, an international bestseller once described as required reading for humanity.
+Mr. Schoeniger has three grown children and lives in Cleveland Ohio.

 For speaking inquires, contact ELI at email@example.com.